The importance of focus in achieving financial goals can’t be underestimated if you want massive success.

 People who find financial success are NOT a house divided, they are completely committed to financial goals.

 When it comes to your finances, don’t cheat yourself and your progress by spending money on things you don’t need.

 Let me clarify that a little more.

 You shouldn’t be spending your money that is earmarked for building wealth on entertainment or things that don’t serve your financial goals (like I did on my anniversary).

-If you set too much aside you’ll either get comfortable because you won’t be hungry or at the very least, you’ll slow down the process by slowing down the momentum.
+If you set too much money aside you’ll either get comfortable because you won’t be hungry and driven or you’ll slow down the process by slowing down the momentum.

 Rule #3: Discipline Yourself so Life Won’t Have to.

 You absolutely must learn to discipline yourself.